The Best 2 Days in Ephesus Itinerary

 Ayasuluk Castle

 During your 2 days Ephesus Itinerary, you can also visit Ayasuluk Castle, locally known as Ayasuluk Kalesi or Selçuk Kalesi.
-Selcuk is on the ancient Ephesus map, with the Basilica of St. John ruins within walking distance and easy to find in Selçuk town on the Ancient Ephesus map.
+Selçuk is situated on the ancient Ephesus map, with the ruins of the Basilica of St. John within walking distance and easily accessible in the town of Selçuk, as shown on the Ancient Ephesus map.

 Ephesus is also where the Apostle Paul preached Christianity, and fought the Wild beasts, as per 1 Cor.
 15:32.
 Moreover, it was God’s time for the evangelization of Asia, and it all seems to have started from the city of Ephesus.
 Besides, all who lived in Asia heard the word of the Lord, both Jews, and Greeks.”

 Selçuk is an exciting town with cosy shops and heartwarming people.
 Cafe Carpouza, one of the oldest buildings in Selçuk, is famous for its exquisite Turkish Coffee and tea.
-A funny thing was seeing chickens and cats roaming around in town.
+It was amusing to see chickens and cats roaming around in town.

 Charming Śirinçe

 The beautiful, quaint village of Sirinçe stole my heart with its simplicity and tranquillity.
 Sirinçe has only about 600 inhabitants.
-It is surrounded by imposing natural valleys with beautiful houses.
-The old orthodox buildings with cobblestone streets feel like a hidden gem, and the name of this unique Greek conservative village was first known as Cirkince’s.
-Cirkince’s name, “ugly”, was meant to keep tourists away.
-In 1926, the name changed to Şirince.
+Surrounded by imposing natural valleys with beautiful houses, and old orthodox buildings and cobblestone streets feel like a hidden gem.
+The village of Şirince, was originally called Çirkince, meaning “ugly” in Turkish, and is believed to have been chosen as a strategy to prevent others from moving to the area, and to keep tourists away.
+In 1926, the governor of Izmir Province officially changed the name to Şirince, meaning “pretty” reflecting a more favorable image of the village.

 View over Śirince köyü town with green trees and mountains in thebackground